 Coffee eventually found its way across to the Americas in the late 17th – early 18th century.
 Whilst starting a little later than the rest of the world, coffee was quickly adopted and the coffee culture continues to evolve.

-Brazil rapidly became the largest coffee producer in the world, a title it holds till this day.
-Colombian coffee, notable for its smooth and mild flavor profile, is a popular choice amongst North American coffee drinkers.
-Here are just a few coffee drinks to try when in the Americas.
+Brazil rapidly became the largest coffee producer in the world, a title it holds till this day, with one of the main hubs being Sao Paulo.
+Colombian coffee, notable for its smooth and mild flavor profile, is a popular choice among North American coffee drinkers for drip coffee makers.
+Here are just a few brew styles to try when in the Americas.

 15. Cascara – Bolivia